Costeer/obsidian-git-sync/05 - Fleeting/Untitled.md

 no this is the first time

-I am as ready a
+I am as ready as a